+Griffith University

-Griffith University Highlights and/or significant outcomes: The active trial has been completed the trial and the analyses are being performed by external providers, with the full outcomes and report expected to be completed by the end of 2022.
-Preliminary analyses showed: - Participants reported high satisfaction with the on-site program, but reported that aspects of the at-home program need to be improved as it was difficult to achieve the desired outcomes. - Some participants self-reported that they achieved improvements in physical and psychosocial aspects. - There were few adverse events and all were minor.
+The active trial has been completed the trial and the analyses are being performed by external providers, with the full outcomes and report expected to be completed by the end of 2022.
+Preliminary analyses showed:

+- Participants reported high satisfaction with the on-site program, but reported that aspects of the at-home program need to be improved as it was difficult to achieve the desired outcomes. - Some participants self-reported that they achieved improvements in physical and psychosocial aspects. - There were few adverse events and all were minor.

 There are two major outcomes.